-Acupuncture for menopause became a popular natural therapy.
-Here, we will look at why women are turning away from orthodox treatment options, such as hormone replacement therapy, and how acupuncture can be beneficial for you if menopause symptoms are interfering with your life.
+Acupuncture for menopause is a popular natural therapy.
+Here, we will examine why many women are turning away from treatments, such as hormone replacement therapy, and how this time-tested natural alternative can improve your quality of life through menopause.

-While some women have no significant issues with the transition from fertility into their menopausal years, others tend to experience unpleasant symptoms that can have a considerable impact on their day-to-day life.
-Pharmaceutical corporations have developed several treatments that can be used to assist in reducing the symptoms of menopause including hormone replacement therapy.
+While some women have no significant issues with the transition from fertility into their menopausal years, others tend to experience unpleasant symptoms.
+Embarrassing hot flashes, night sweats, mood swings, brain fog can have a considerable impact to your day-to-day life.

-Hormone Replacement Therapy As A Treatment For Menopausal Symptoms
+Hormone Replacement As A Treatment For Menopausal Symptoms

-The orthodox treatment for women undergoing menopause usually includes a prescription for hormone replacement therapy medication.
-Different types of hormone replacement therapy treatments are available, each providing specific types of synthetic or sometimes bioidentical hormones in order to compensate naturally reduced hormones in your body.
+The orthodox treatment for women undergoing menopause usually includes a prescription for hormone replacement medication.

-While considered somewhat effective for some women, hormone replacement therapy is known to cause a number of side-effects.
-Some of the side-effects include:
+While considered effective for some women, hormone replacement therapy is known to cause a number of side-effects such as:

 - Tenderness and swelling in the breasts